Apollo-Level2-Web-Dev/L2-B2-assignment-3/README.md

 When interacting with the API, you can utilize the following query parameters to customize and filter the results according to your preferences.

 - page: (Optional) Specifies the page number for paginated results.
 Default is 1.
 - Example: ?page=2

 - limit: (Optional) Sets the number of items per page.
 Default is a predefined limit.
 - Example: ?limit=10

 - sortBy: (Optional) Specifies the field by which the results should be sorted.
+Only applicable to the following fields: `title`, `price`, `startDate`, `endDate`, `language`, `duration`.
 - Example: ?sortBy=startDate

 - sortOrder: (Optional) Determines the sorting order, either 'asc' (ascending) or 'desc' (descending).
 - Example: ?sortOrder=desc

 - minPrice, maxPrice: (Optional) Filters results by a price range.
 - Example: ?minPrice=20.00&maxPrice=50.00

 - tags: (Optional) Filters results by the name of a specific tag.
 - Example: ?tags=Programming

 - startDate, endDate: (Optional) Filters results by a date range.
 - Example: ?startDate=2023-01-01&endDate=2023-12-31

 - language: (Optional) Filters results by the language of the course.
 - Example: ?language=English

 - provider: (Optional) Filters results by the course provider.
 - Example: ?provider=Tech Academy

 - durationInWeeks: (Optional) Filters results by the duration of the course in weeks.
 - Example: ?durationInWeeks=8

 - level: (Optional) Filters results by the difficulty level of the course.
 - Example: ?level=Intermediate

 - **Response:**